khadas/khadas_docs/linux/source/vim3/NPUSDK.md

 ---
 This article mainly introduces how to convert neural network models of different platforms into model codes and data that can be run on the NPU.

+{% note warn The documentation is adapted to the NPU driver version 6.4.8.7.
+For drivers and demo repositories and SDKs lower than this version, the documentation is also applicable, but not completely consistent. %}
+{% endnote %}

 ## Get SDK

 ```sh